vrsperanza/CPY/README.md

 	If you include a header "#include "somecode.h"" of a "somecode.cpy", the header will be generated (as well as the cpp file), compilation will run and they will be removed (unless you use the -k (keep) flag)

-Implies semicolons from endlines, implies {} using identation, implies function argument types based on previous:
+Implies semicolons from endlines,
+Implies {} using identation,
+Implies function argument types based on previous:
 ```
 	This:
 	int somefunction(int someArgument, someArgument2)